 In just one minute, this clip from Unseen Steam takes us back to the steam age – even though it’s 15th April 1971.

 The British Rail passeneger services had waved goodbye to the age of steam trains three years previously.
 But the National Coal Board continued to use them on their colliery lines, including at Merthyr Vale.

 Merthyr Vale 1971 – Unseen Steam on YouTube

 The footage includes the factory production line, where a number of local women are busy working on sewing machines.

 British Pathé records from the 1970s show John Bentley visiting the Tri-ang Pedigree toy factory, but little information about the location or the man himself.
 Luckily, the information is found elsewhere.

 At 2:16 we see Cyfarthfa Castle in its parkland close to local housing, quickly followed by the factory in its valley setting in the town.
-So we know this is the factory at Merthyr Tidfil.
+So we know this is Merthyr Tidfil’s factory.

 In addition, something is known about the businessman John Bentley too: